 It’s not a good idea to give dogs other types of seafood shells.
 Seafood shells are commonly made of chitin which while strong is very prone to splintering resulting in sharp unusually shaped pieces.

-While certain shells can be smaller than others, they all pose the same choking risk to your dog.
-Lobster, shrimp, and prawns as well as other seafood shells can all dangerous to your dog and should be avoided.
+While certain shells like Crawfish shells can be smaller than others, they all pose the same choking risk to your canine friends.
+Lobster, shrimp, and prawns as well as other seafood shells can all be dangerous to your pooch and should be avoided.

 Are Crab Shells Digestible For Dogs?

 Ok let’s say for some reason you had some dried-up crab shells you wanted to pulverize into a powder, could your dog eat it then?
 In theory, they could digest it, and chitin which is the stuff crab shells are made from is a common additive in many foods.

 As a rule of thumb, just dispose of your crab shells in a safe manner and never give it to your dogs under any circumstances, your furry canine pals will be glad you didn’t.

 Handy Hint: If your dog experiences any digestive issues and doesn’t want to eat give them plenty of flat tap or bottled water to help them flush their system, avoid any flavored sodas or carbonated beverages.

 Dogs were not designed to ingest large quantities of chitin and it could be harmful to their systems leading to various gastrointestinal issues if consumed excessively.
 Although chitin is a common additive in human food (used for emulsification and adding flavor) it should not be made a staple in your dog’s diet.